-This is the latest optical storage media to store high definition audio and video.
-It is similar to a CD or DVD but can store up to 27 GB of data on a single layer disk and up to 54 GB of data on a dual layer disk.
-While CDs or DVDs use red laser beam, the blue ray disk uses a blue laser to read/write data on a disk.
+This is the latest optical storage media to store high-definition audio and video.
+It is similar to a CD or DVD but can store up to 27 GB of data on a single-layer disc and up to 54 GB of data on a dual-layer disk.
+While CDs or DVDs use a red laser beam, the blue-ray disk uses a blue laser to read/write data on a disk.

 3. Solid State Memories

-Solid-state storage devices are based on electronic circuits with no moving parts like the reels of tape, spinning discs etc. Solid-state storage devices use special memories called flash memory to store data.
-Solid state drive (or flash memory) is used mainly in digital cameras, pen drives or USB flash drives.
+Solid-state storage devices are based on electronic circuits with no moving parts like the reels of tape, spinning discs, etc. Solid-state storage devices use special memories called flash memory to store data.
+A solid state drive (or flash memory) is used mainly in digital cameras, pen drives, or USB flash drives.

 Pen Drives or Thumb drives or Flash drives are the recently emerged portable storage media.
-It is an EEPROM based flash memory which can be repeatedly erased and written using electric signals.
-This memory is accompanied with a USB connector which enables the pendrive to connect to the computer.
+It is an EEPROM-based flash memory that can be repeatedly erased and written using electric signals.
+This memory is accompanied by a USB connector which enables the pen drive to connect to the computer.
 They have a capacity smaller than a hard disk but greater than a CD.
-Pendrive has following advantages:
+Pendrive has the following advantages:

 - Transfer Files:

-A pen drive being plugged into a USB port of the system can be used as a device to transfer files, documents and photos to a PC and also vice versa.
+A pen drive is plugged into a USB port of the system can be used as a device to transfer files, documents, and photos to a PC and also vice versa.
 Similarly, selected files can be transferred between a pen drive and any type of workstation.

 The lightweight nature and smaller size of a pen drive make it possible to carry it from place to place which makes data transportation an easier task.